 - 1. The pharmacist can query the TrOOP Facilitation contractor on all known coverage for the beneficiary using an E1 Request Transaction and receive an E1 Response Transaction from the TrOOP Facilitator. - 2.
-The pharmacy submits the claim to the GHP as the primary payer. - 3.
-The GHP responds with a response file that includes the paid claim amount. - 4.
-Since the GHP is not providing full coverage, the pharmacy then sends a secondary claim transaction to the secondary insurer (Part D plan). - 5.
+The pharmacy submits the claim to the primary PBM paying the GHP coverage in the network. - 3.
+The PBM responds with a response file that includes the paid claim amount. - 4.
+Since the PBM is not providing full coverage, the pharmacy then sends a secondary claim transaction to the secondary insurer (Part D plan). - 5.
 The Part D plan returns a response transaction to the pharmacy that indicates the amount paid and lists an SPAP as a tertiary payer.
 The pharmacy repeats Steps 4 and 5 with the SPAP and flags the transaction for the TrOOP Facilitation contractor. - 6.
 Following completion of the previous steps, the TrOOP Facilitator generates a reporting transaction from the responses sent to the pharmacy and sends the transaction to the Part D plan informing the plan of the amount paid by the SPAP for TrOOP calculation.